EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 The key aspect is that we have a few properties: `Username`, `Email` and `Password`.
 These represent our three command line arguments.
 Thanks to the `Value` attributes that they have been annotatted with, `CommandLineParser` will know that that's their purpose.
 You can see how the attributes themselves also contain each argument's specification like the order in which they should be supplied, as well as their name and help text.

-This class also defines an `Examples` getter which is used by `CommandLineParser` to print out usage examples into the console when our app's help is invoked.
+This class also defines an `Examples` getter which is used by `CommandLineParser` to print out usage examples into the console when our app's help option is invoked.

 Other than that, the class itself is unremarkable.
-In summary, it's a number of fields annotated with attributes so that `CommandLineParser` know what to do with it.
+In summary, it's a number of fields annotated with attributes so that `CommandLineParser` knows what to do with it.

 In order to actually put it to work, we update our `VehicleQuotes.CreateUser/Program.cs` like so: